cscart/docs/en/user_guide/users/vendors/account_balance.rst

 4. Click **Create**.
 A new payout will appear on the list of transactions.

-Once the vendor makes the payment, store administrator can change the status of the payout from *Pending* to *Completed*.
+Once the vendor makes the payment, marketplace administrator can change the status of the payout from *Pending* to *Completed*.
 It is a way to confirm that the money has been received.

 .. image:: img/confirm_payout.png
     :align: center